The Neuroscience of Beating Procrastination

 Reframing Procrastination

 The good news?
 Procrastination isn’t a fixed trait.
 It’s a neural pattern you can rewire.
-By understanding how your brain works, you can train it to lean toward action rather than avoidance.
+By understanding how your brain works, you can train it to lean toward action rather than avoidance, and by strengthening your confidence and productivity

 3 Brain-Based Strategies to Beat Procrastination